muchokwon/clova-client-developer-guide/en-KR/Develop/References/CIC_API.md

 | Content-type            | <ul><li>JSON data: <code>application/json; charset=UTF-8</code></li><li>Binary audio data: <code>application/octet-stream</code></li></ul>                     |

 ### Response message
 CIC returns an HTTP response containing the [directive message](#Directive) telling a client to perform a specific action and additional audio data in a form of [multipart message](#MultipartMessage).
 The content and structure of a directive message is determined by the information in the directive message sent from CIC.
-This information type is categorized as [interfaces](#CICInterface).
+This information type is categorized as [message interfaces](/Develop/References/Message_Interfaces.md).

 ### Status codes